Skip to main content

 Pallasites are no doubt captivating—they’re unlike anything found on Earth, and their story is one of massive catastrophe.
 Tiny droplets of metal found have been found, in rare occasions, inside of an olivine crystals.
 These minute blebs have recorded ancient magnetic fields presents when their parent planetesimal was producing magnetism from its molten core.
 Such a phenomenon must have occurred at a very low temperature, giving scientists clues as to how pallasites formed.
 One explanation is that two planetesimals collided, injecting the molten metal found in the core of one into the olivine mantle of the other.
 The metal wrapped itself around crystals of olivine, forever encasing them as the metal cooled.

 Pallasites are extremely rare.
-As of winter 2022, out of the approximately 70,000 officially recognized meteorites, there are only 158 known pallasites.
+Out of the approximately 75,000 officially recognized meteorites, there are less than 200 known pallasites.

 Our catalog of stony-iron meteorites for sale is presented here, in alphabetical order.
 Click on any image for additional photographs.
 All specimens are fully guaranteed and we pride ourselves on outstanding customer service.